 Attorneys working with ClassAction.org are now speaking with consumers about the issue to see if more class action lawsuits could be filed.
-Bank of America has already been sued.
+Bank of America and Wells Fargo have already been sued.

 What Can I Do?

 Fill out the form on this page and let us know what happened to you.
-Before the attorneys can even considering filing lawsuits, they need to speak to consumers who believe they were improperly charged overdraft fees on everyday, non-recurring transactions.
+Before the attorneys can even consider filing additional lawsuits, they need to speak to consumers who believe they were improperly charged overdraft fees on everyday transactions made with their debit cards.